Phalcode/gamevault-docs/docs/server-docs/plugins.md

 # Plugins

-:::danger Plugins are experimental
+:::danger Plugins are dangerous
-Plugins are currently in the early stages of development.
+Plugins are dangerous.
 Things may break, so always make backups before using them.
 :::

 ## Introduction